David-W4220/Capstone---QLI003/README.md

 ## Requirements
 Install node.js .net8.0 mysql community server and workbench: workbench is optional, I would watch a video on the server if you don't know about it but maybe thats just mac\
 You'll want the c# dev kit on vs code\
-May need to run npm install in the client console.
+Run npm install in the client console. dotnet dev-certs https --trust - This allows your localhost or whatever you are using to do HTTPS - main terminal not in application location npm install cross-env --save-dev - to do https

 ## How to Run
 Update database=schema to whatever you called it, user and password in appsetings.json in api\